Dash-OS/redux-saga-process/README.md

 ### Special Thanks & Inspirations

 - [reduxsauce](https://github.com/skellock/reduxsauce) - Originally we used reduxsauce to handle some of the handling of data.
 Many parts of this package are heavily inspired by the great work done by [@skellock](https://github.com/skellock) with reduxsauce!
+- @gaearon - Because it's the cool thing to do to thank him and obviously because of his endless contributions to the community.
+- @yelouafi / @redux-saga - For bringing us redux-saga's and for indirectly inspiring the process concept while assisting us with questions.